0x70b1a5/lugso/raw/061_noun-cases-negation.md

 _It is at home._ (note the implicit copula)

+---

+${g: sleep tomb-LOC priest-NOM}$

+_The priest sleeps in the tomb._

 ### BEN benefactive

+Marks the beneficiary of an action: "for the sake of N", "for N's benefit".
+Contrast with MAL (malefactive), which marks adverse effect.

 ${g: love 1SG-BEN 1SG-ACC 3SG-NOM}$

 _It loves me, for me._

+---

+${g: sacrifice 3SG-BEN beast-ACC cultist-NOM}$

+_The cultist sacrifices a beast for it._

+---

+${g: create artifact-ACC 1PL.EX-BEN priest-NOM}$

+_The priest creates an artifact for us._

 ### ABL ablative

+Marks movement away from, or origin/source: "from N", "out of N", "away from N".

 ${g: descend fire-ABL blood-NOM}$

 _The blood falls from the fire._

+---

+${g: emerge void-ABL beast-NOM}$

+_The beast emerges from the void._

+---

+${g: flee edifice-ABL human-PL-NOM}$

+_The humans flee from the edifice._

 ### GEN genitive

+Marks relation or origin: "of N", "from N", "pertaining to N".
+Expresses that one noun is related to or derived from another.

+**GEN vs POSS**: Genitive marks _relation_ or _origin_ ("the blood _of_ the god" - the blood came from or pertains to the god).
+Possessive marks _ownership_ ("the god's book" - the god owns the book).
+Compare: "child of Nyarlathotep" (origin/lineage, GEN) vs. "Nyarlathotep's child" (the child belongs to Nyarlathotep, POSS).

 ${g: blood deity_intelligent-PL-GEN thought-PL-GEN}$

 _the blood of the thoughts of the gods..._

+---

+${g: song soul-GEN 1SG-GEN}$

+_song of my soul..._

+---

+${g: way chaos-GEN}$

+_the way of chaos..._

 ### INS instrumental

+Marks the instrument or means by which an action is performed: "using N", "with N", "by means of N".
+Also used for things that are transferred or given.

 ${g: crush heel-INS head-ACC snake-GEN great human-F-NOM}$